AN REGENERATIVE INNOVATION MODEL,

 SET TO UNLOCK THE BIGGEST MARKET(s) OF OUR TIME

 IT'S TIME TO PUT THE MAD AMBITION TO THE TEST:

 What if WE could be paid to poop?

 WHY THIS MATTERS

 GLOBALLY: There is a staggering 61% funding gap between the funds needed to achieve SDG 6 (Clean Water & Sanitation) and the funds allocated.
-With 103 countries unlikely to meet the Agenda 2030 implementation target, it is clear that the social, environmental and economic model for sustainably scaling sanitation is broken.
+With 103 countries unlikely to meet the Agenda 2030 implementation target, and countries with flushing infrastructure poring one of our most scarce resource, water, down the drain - it is clear that there are no sustainable, scalable water and sanitation system.

 WHAT WE ENVISION

 Incremental innovation won't solve exponential challenges.
 We need to leave behind legacy systems, in order to create new abundant ones that go far beyond the ability to sustain.

 Our MAD ambition is to unlock the intrinsic value of the 3.8 trillion litres of Toilet Resources (human waste) created each year (500 L p.p./a x 7.6 billion global population 2017).
 Through working with with a diverse constellation of sanitation actors across Uganda and Sweden we are developing a next generation ecosystem that aims to address this challenge through a community led pilot that: